magento/devdocs/src/cloud/cdn/configure-fastly-customize-cache.md

 1. After the page reloads, click **Upload VCL to Fastly** in the *Fastly Configuration* section.

-Fastly gets the Magento Admin path for generating the VCL file from the `app/etc/env.php` configuration file.
+Fastly retrieves the Magento Admin path for generating the VCL file from the `app/etc/env.php` configuration file.

 ## Configure purge options